-3.4 An Era of Fire Suppression
+An Era of Fire Suppression

 Suppressing all fire was seen as the only way to reforest the cutover land (Pyne 1997, Williams 1992).
-Rangeland users, however, were opposed to fire-prevention and arson was commonplace (USDA Forest Service 1988).
+Rangeland users, however, were opposed to fire prevention, and arson was commonplace (U.S. Department of Agriculture 1988).
 The turning point was passage of the Clarke-McNary Act of 1924, which provided Federal funding for State fire-control efforts.
-Federal funding rapidly grew from \$5 million in 1930, to a high of \$18 million in the 1960's.
-State funding grew from nearly \$10 million in 1930 to over \$90 million in the 1980's (USDA Forest Service 1988).
-In 1930, 70 million acres were protected from fire; by 1980, over 233 million acres were protected (USDA Forest Service 1988).
+Federal funding rapidly grew from \$5 million in 1930, to a high of \$18 million in the 1960s.
+State funding grew from nearly \$10 million in 1930 to over \$90 million in the 1980s (U.S. Department of Agriculture, Forest Service 1988).
+In 1930, 70 million acres were protected from fire; by 1980, over 233 million acres were protected (U.S. Department of Agriculture, Forest Service 1988).
 In 1930, about 2 million acres of timberland burned.
 By 1983, the area burned by wildfire dropped to 279,000 acres.
-During WWII, fire control became more difficult because personnel were diverted to the war effort.
+During World War II, fire control became more difficult because personnel were diverted to the war effort.
 Nevertheless, prevention of smoke around airfields and fires near the coast, where they would make ships visible to submarines, became military necessities.
+The first approval for prescribed fire in southern national forests was on the Osceola National Forest in Florida.
+A prescribed fire was approved in 1943 because the forest could not muster fire suppression crews.

 The rising value of pine pulpwood also helped fire control efforts.
 Pulp and paper companies invested heavily in manufacturing plants and wanted to protect their investments.
 They provided political support for increasing public expenditures for fire suppression on private as well as public land.
 A rise in public land ownership brought the Forest Service and National Park Service into suppression efforts.
 In the 1920s, the Forest Service was opposed to the use of fire in forests, and even light burning was prohibited on the recently established national forests (Demmon 1929, Schiff 1962).
-Earlier leaders of the agency, however, recognized that fire exclusion led to another set of problems and advocated the use of prescribed burning under southern pines to reduce hazards (Pinchot 1899, Graves 1910, Eldredge 1911).
+Earlier leaders of the Agency, however, recognized that fire exclusion led to another set of problems and advocated the use of prescribed burning under southern pines to reduce hazards (Eldredge 1911, Graves 1910, Pinchot 1899).

-3.5 The Era of Fire Management
+The Era of Fire Management

 Native Americans and early European settlers practiced prescribed burning, where fire is set intentionally to manage vegetation and reduce the risk of wildfire.
 It became commonplace in southern forest management after World War II.
-The unrealistic goal of excluding fire from southern forests was abandoned, in the face of experience and research by Forest Service and university scientists (USDA Forest Service 1988).
+The unrealistic goal of excluding fire from southern forests was abandoned, in the face of experience and research by Forest Service and university scientists (U.S. Department of Agriculture, Forest Service 1988).
 Prescribed fire was advocated in the management of longleaf pine and bobwhite quail (for a synopsis, see Wade and others 2000).
-The role of prescribed fire in reducing the hazards of disastrous wildfires was realized after major fires in the South during the droughts in the 1930's and 1950's.
-With the advent of fencing laws and the end of open range, the incentive for general burning to stimulate forage was reduced (USDA Forest Service 1988).
+The role of prescribed fire in reducing the hazards of disastrous wildfires was realized after major fires in the South during the droughts in the 1930s and 1950s.
+With the advent of fencing laws and the end of open range, the incentive for general burning to stimulate forage was reduced (U.S. Department of Agriculture, Forest Service 1988).